 Siren Blood Curse

 This may be the oldest release on the list but as it was hugely underrated many gamers are still to enjoy the horror that is Siren Blood Curse.
 After intervening in a sacrificial murder in a small rural village in Japan you are prompted hounded by both the living and the undead before you are shot in the chest and nearly drowned.
 Throw into the mix the birth of a god and a crazy time loop and you have the perfect balance of fear and confusion.

 The Last Of Us

 Wow!
 If you haven’t already played this game then you need to.
-With stunning graphics, amazing voice acting and overall beautiful direction this survival horror will have you glued to your screen.
-Set in a post apocalyptic future, you play Joel, a deliveryman tasked with escorting the young Ellie, who is believed to be the key for curing the infection to the resistance group.
+With stunning graphics, amazing voice acting, and overall beautiful direction, this survival horror will have you glued to your screen.
+Set in a post-apocalyptic future, you play Joel, a deliveryman tasked with escorting the young Ellie, who is believed to be the key to curing the infection to the resistance group.
 Beyond that, I will let you find out for yourself, as this game is a roller coaster of emotion from start to finish.

 Almost as old as Siren Blood Curse, this 2008 classic mixes survival horror with mind-bending puzzles.
-This game is different to many as it has no firearms and players must use blunt objects and throwable items to fend off the people and animals trying to kill you.
-Players can close doors, move desks and stack boxes to block your enemies onslaught giving the fear a much more real edge.
+This game is different from many as it has no firearms and players must use blunt objects and throwable items to fend off the people and animals trying to kill them.
+Players can close doors, move desks, and stack boxes to block your enemies onslaught giving the fear a much more realistic edge.

 Deadly Premonition: Directors Cut

-The two lessons to learn from this game is don’t go to Greenvale and beware red seeds.
-Throughout this game you will investigate a slew of murdered women who are all linked by these red seeds.
-Dig deeper and you discover a copycat killer, biological warfare, cults and a cross dressing policeman.
+The two lessons to learn from this game is don’t go to Greenvale and beware of red seeds.
+Throughout this game, you will investigate a slew of murdered women who are all linked by these red seeds.
+Dig deeper and you discover a copycat killer, biological warfare, cults, and a cross-dressing policeman.
 All of which combine to create a spin-chilling experience that will leave you feeling on edge.